 Being able to control your emotions and adjust your willpower provides you with the tools you need to live the best life you can in the present.

 How To Build Willpower and Emotional Control

-Always be grateful – No matter what it is, always remain thankful for the life that you have.
+Always be grateful – No matter what, remain thankful for the life that you have.
 From the cars we drive to the food we eat, there are plenty of things to be grateful for.
 Think about the amazing items and opportunities you have access to, and it’ll become harder to lose control of your emotions.

-Avoid emotionally taxing ideas and people – I have terrible road rage, so I make an effort to the take the long route to a location.
-Even if the drive is a little longer, I’ll do what I can to avoid other drivers.
-If politics gets under your skin or a particular person tries your patience, then ignore them.
+Avoid emotionally taxing ideas and people – If politics gets under your skin or a particular person tries your patience, then ignore them.
 There’s no need to engage with the activities or people who rob you of your stability.
-When you involve yourself with destructive people, you’ll get an emotional high that’ll deplete your willpower which leads to a reduction in your self-control.
+When you involve yourself with destructive people, you’ll get an emotional high that’ll deplete your willpower.
+This depletion leads to a reduction in your self-control.

-When you build willpower and develop emotional control, you’ll have more power over yourself which allows you to live your life as fully as possible.
+When you build willpower and develop emotional control, you’ll have more power over yourself.
+This power allows you to live your life as fully as possible.